 - Bacterial PE – Symptoms of this type of PE often result in a green or yellow discharge from the eyes often being so bad you wake up with your eyes sticky crusted shut.
 As with viral, bacterial is contagious.

 Treatment for pink eye depends on the type you have.
-Since it is hard to sometime know the type of conjunctivitis you have by just the symptoms alone, it is advised to visit your optometrist and get a proper diagnosis.
+Since it is hard to sometime know the type of conjunctivitis you have by just the symptoms alone, it is advised to visit your eye care professional and get a proper diagnosis.
 Again, if it’s viral usually no medical treatment will be prescribed though some doctors might.
 Tips on how to relieve the irritating symptoms such as putting a wet cold cloth on your eyes are often advised as well as prevention tips.
 For allergic PE, allergy medication is usually advised.
 For bacterial PE, treatment is antibiotics are prescribed along with, ointment or eye drops to clear up the infection.

 Schedule an Appointment Today!